In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 In the 16th century, these sites were redesigned and reconstructed in the Italian style.
-As a consequence, many of the houses of citizens had to be razed to make room for these projects.
+As a consequence, many of the houses citizens had to be razed to make room for these projects.

 Residenzplatz Square and the Residenz Fountain

 The Residenzplatz is a particularly ornate square on the borders of which are the Old Residenz Palace, the Cathedral and the New Residenz Palace with its carillon.
-In the centre of the square is the magnificent Residenz Fountain made of white marble with figures from Greek mythology.
+In the center of the square is the magnificent Residenz Fountain made of white marble with figures from Greek mythology.

 Alter Markt

 One of the more singular sights here is what is claimed to be Salzburg’s smallest historic house.
-Just 1.42 metres in width, it stands next to the famous Café Tomaselli.
+Just 1.42 meters in width, it stands next to the famous Café Tomaselli.
 This tiny residence was created in the years between 1830 and 1860 when an alleyway was blocked up.

 The Alte fürsterzbischöfliche Hofapotheke – the oldest pharmacy still in operation in Salzburg – was